F23ARI42/DSA-CSC211-Awais-Shaikh/Graph/Readme.md

 ## Code Snapshots
 Snapshots of the code output are provided to verify the correctness and functionality of the implemented solutions.

-## Conclusion

-This lab provided hands-on experience with graph data structures, including adjacency matrix representation, shortest path calculation, path enumeration, and connected component detection.
-By extending these tasks to weighted graphs, students developed a deeper understanding of graph algorithms and their applications.

----

-## Author

-This lab was completed by **Muhammad Irtaza Ali** as part of the course objectives in mastering graph data structures and algorithmic techniques.